ra1nbow1/subscriptions_tracker/README.md

 ## Telegram Integration

 If `VITE_WITH_TELEGRAM="true"` a new path `/telegram` will be available in the application, which is just the `WEBAPP_URL` for the bot.
 The Telegram connection button will also be displayed in the header.
-When `VITE_WITH_TELEGRAM="false"` all these functions are not available
+When `VITE_WITH_TELEGRAM="false"` all these functions are not available.

 ## Installation and Running

 ### Using Docker

 **Telegram mini app is unable while using Docker!**